sf-wdi-22-23/modules-22/w06-ruby/d3-dawn-oop/README.md

 ##Classes

 Ruby uses **classes** for object-oriented programming.
 Classes are data types used to create more data.
 They are similar to the object types we manipulated with constructors and prototypes in JavaScript.
 Classes are more common among programming languages than prototypes, so we'll go into more depth about OOP with Ruby than we did with JavaScript.
-(Also, JavaScript is adding classes soon.)
+(Also, JavaScript has classes as of its latest version: ECMAScript 6.)

 **Challenge:** create a `Monster` class and an instance of `Monster`.